 by Alex V. Vo, MBA '13

-With the cost of healthcare rising in the United States, policy makers and hospital management are trying to find ways to reduce costs associated with the provision and consumption of healthcare.
+With the cost of healthcare rising in the United States, policymakers and hospital management are trying to find ways to reduce costs associated with the provision and consumption of healthcare.
 One way to maintain costs within the hospital is examining physician pay.
 Financial incentives drive physician behavior and can affect the cost of care provided.
 Specifically, research has been done on the effects and differences between fee-for-service and the capitation method.
 The research found that different pay structure has different effects on physician behavior and implications on the cost of care given.
 However, there is a lack of empirical evidence on physicians with no prior exposure to either compensation method.
-This thesis intends in investigate how costs are affected by fee-for-service and the capitation method on medical students.
+This thesis intends in to investigate how costs are affected by fee-for-service and the capitation method on medical students.

 By Bryce Meyer, '10 JD/MBA

 The Affordable Healthcare for America Act was passed by the United States House of Representatives on November 7, 2009.
 This Act removes the exemption from antitrust laws for health insurance providers and creates a National Health Insurance Exchange to increase competition and access for consumers to insurance coverage.
 This paper evaluates whether competition in the health insurance industry will be beneficial to consumers.
 Subsequent to this paper being written, the United States Senate passed the Patient Protection and Affordable Care Act on December 24, 2009, which will be discussed briefly in the appendix.

 by Robert A. Book, Senior Research Director, HSI Network and Michael Ramlet, '09 BSB, MILI Affiliate and Director Health Policy, American Action Forum